Updated on 06/17/2024

 5. Hire a Lawyer

-When you hire a workers’ compensation attorney, they will try to draft a settlement agreement for you that minimizes the offset of your benefits.
+When you hire a workers’ compensation attorney, they will draft a settlement agreement for you that minimizes the offset of your benefits.
 Your attorney may include that your settlement is to be paid until you reach a certain age, generally retirement age.
-Workers’ comp attorneys know the laws, and they know what expenses to exclude, so they can help you minimize your offset or avoid one entirely.
+Workers’ comp attorneys know the laws and what expenses to exclude, so they can help you minimize your offset or avoid one entirely.

-Different types of benefits can affect your workers’ compensation payment.
-If you are receiving workers’ comp benefits and you are considering signing up to receive your Social Security benefits, reach out to us at Frommer D’Amico.
+If you are receiving workers’ comp benefits and you are considering signing up to receive your Social Security benefits, reach out to the experts at Frommer D’Amico.
 We can guide you through the application process for workers’ compensation and determine the benefits you qualify for.
-Since we do not charge for case management, you never have to worry about legal fees for case management services.

 Do I Have a Case?